 The application provides a view, called Edited locally, to give you quick access to all the files that you downloaded locally (via Open or Edit actions) and then modified.
 The app allows you to select all locally edited assets and upload the changes in a few clicks.
 This view also displays the locally edited assets that have an editing conflict.

-Users or organization, such as photographers or creative agencies, can create numerous local assets in scenarios, such as photoshoots, retouching, or selection from a larger set done outside AEM.
-They can upload these large local folders to AEM Assets directly from the desktop app.
+Users or organization, such as photographers or creative agencies, can create numerous local assets in scenarios, such as photoshoots, retouching, or selection from a larger set done outside Experience Manager.
+They can upload these large local folders to Assets directly from the desktop app.
 The folder hierarchies are preserved and all the nested sub-folders and included assets are uploaded.
 The uploaded assets are immediately available to other users of the same server for consumption as well.
 Assets are uploaded in background, so the operation is not tied to a web browser session.

 After uploading, if the expected changes are not reflected in the app, click the refresh icon .